ironkayman/RebisTheory/rebis_theory.md

 During Academy's continuous operation, Owlites had likely discovered an elemental realm, labeling it as the Nameless Realm (`A forbidden mantle said to grant the wearer protection within the nameless realm where all elements are said to converge into one and divide into all` - [Chaos Cloak](https://wiki.spiralknights.com/Chaos_Cloak)) seemingly by the knowledge and Underworld materials acquired by Valkyrian incursion in to the Underworld at some point.
 But as of currently, Owlite academy was experimenting with many elements, which, compared to the valkyrian army, led to Owlites' academy uniforms being protected from both fire and shock.

-Owlite more magic-directed armor and shields were designed to protect against specifically those elements, such alchemy tree of the [Owlite Shield](https://wiki.spiralknights.com/Owlite_Shield): `A sturdy shield similar to the sort said to have been carried by Owlite youth.`

 Owlites also have researched ancient power of wind frenzy, finalized in the invention of the [Turbillion](https://wiki.spiralknights.com/Turbillion), as suggested by presence of the [Owlite Feathers](https://wiki.spiralknights.com/Owlite_Feather) in its alchemy.

+Owlite more magic-directed armor and shields were designed to protect against specifically those elements, such alchemy tree of the [Owlite Shield](https://wiki.spiralknights.com/Owlite_Shield): `A sturdy shield similar to the sort said to have been carried by Owlite youth`.
 Alchemy tree of [Owlite Shield](https://wiki.spiralknights.com/Owlite_Shield) as well as many other Owlite, Valkyrian and Kat Tribe items have fiendish [brimstone](https://wiki.spiralknights.com/Brimstone).
-As this is a material found in the Underworld-adjacent locations, it can also be attributed to a later period of time.
+As this is a material found in the Underworld-adjacent locations, it can also be attributed to a later period of time, as Owlites were supposed victims of the Kataclysm.

 Alchemy has also been a common element, as its symbol, or rather symbol of alchemy orb, [is depicted](https://wiki.spiralknights.com/images/9/92/Divine_Tome_of_Rage-Equipped.png) on the [tome of rage front cover](https://wiki.spiralknights.com/Tome_of_rage).

 This relates us back to the previous concept of alchemy and energy being universal, unless, Spiral Order managed to pass this knowledge, as they are known to master alchemy for a long time, discussed in [technology of Isorians](#technology-alchemy-and-isorian-redesigns): `Spiral Order has relied on alchemy as their primary means of creating the very arsenals that Knights have relied upon for centuries` ([Alchemy for Beginners](https://wiki.spiralknights.com/Alchemy_for_Beginners)).
-We have to also consider that this tome is likely far older than most of Owlite civilization, as it was originally in the [Rage Prize Box](https://wiki.spiralknights.com/Rage_Prize_Box), which had relation more so to Valkyries, than Owlites.
+We have to also consider that this tome is likely far older than most of Owlite civilization, as it was originally in the [Rage Prize Box](https://wiki.spiralknights.com/Rage_Prize_Box), which had relation more so to Valkyries, than modern Owlites.
 This is also an argument is favour of valkyries being distinct from Owlites, which still had to be considered.
+On the other hand, given Valkyrian past, Owlite would have all chances to establish an Academy at the frontiers of alchemical study, which would allow for a plausble discovery of the Nameless Realm.

-Owlites and Valkyries are referred to as celestial and angelic beings, moreover, [Seraphynx](https://wiki.spiralknights.com/Seraphynx), despite being a Kat-like battle sprite, has theme of divinity and skill labeled Angelic Aura, which can be turned into Seraphic Aura and Valkyrian Aura.
+While we have left relation of Owlites and Valkyries to celestial and angelic beings, [Seraphynx](https://wiki.spiralknights.com/Seraphynx), despite being a Kat-like battle sprite, has theme of divinity and skill labeled Angelic Aura, which can be turned into Seraphic Aura and Valkyrian Aura.
+This further links themes of the divine with Valkyries, despite those being manifested as an reincarnation of a Kat from a battle sprite.

 All of those parallels in design and internal logic, we believe, point to the idea of Owlites and valkyries being the same, or related, avian species.
 If related, valkyries could be griffons, as the one implied in the description of [Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin): `A beautiful pistol named after a great, noble beast.
 Its golden frame was believed to provide light within the impenetrable darkness of the Underworld`, while disregarding it being a dragon.

-A subtle element of this ambiguity is also found in the description of [Raiment](<https://wiki.spiralknights.com/Raiment_(Costume)>): `A long, flowing battle garb best accessorized with a pair of angelic wings`.
+A subtle element of this ambiguity is also found in the description of [Raiment](https://wiki.spiralknights.com/Raiment_(Costume)): `A long, flowing battle garb best accessorized with a pair of angelic wings`.

+This discrepancy in a supposed anatomy places valkyries as separate from Owlites, as the latter already have large wings.
+Moreover, it seems unconventional for Owlites as they are depicted to be armored in valkyrian armors - it is an extremely fascinating concept, but one we don't think applies here.
+Could it be, that __griffons are the ancestors for Valkyries, while being those celestial beings, while Owlites are the descendants of the latter__?

+This trajectory seems more promising as it allows for the thematic discrepancy of both, but _also allows griffins to exists within the lore_.
+This concept is also similar to our [analyzed relation between titans, tortomega, tortoises, and dragons](#tortomega-scenario).

 #### Gunslinger Priests of The Forgotten Time